RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #117

+Thanks to Tubby and PTO I was able to rebuild the system to account for having a bulletin board now.
+I've also updated the scoring system to negative points whenever you kill anyone and lots of positive points for a successful contract, that should reduce the amount of people just killing for fun.

 ## #116

 Copied the one corner I had created all over the rest of the map and now I have